-At this time all denominations of people were addressing the King, and testifying their attachment to the august family that now fills the throne.
-Mr. Wesley and those in connexion with him, testified this with every breath they drew: But he was unwilling to address his Majesty, lest his Societies should be considered as a separate body.
-Yet he at length yielded so far to importunity, as to draw up the following Address; which however, from the before mentioned motive, on farther consideration, he did not present.
+At this time all denominations of people were addressing the king, and testifying their attachment to the august family that now fills the throne.
+Mr. Wesley and those in connexion with him, testified this with every breath they drew: but he was unwilling to address his majesty, lest his societies should be considered as a separate body.
+Yet he at length yielded so far to importunity as to draw up the following address; which however, from the before-mentioned motive, on further consideration he did not present.
 The thoughts and style of a man of God may be easily seen therein, rather than the laboured eloquence so common upon such occasions.